Ghee – 6 reasons why experts recommend eating it every day!

-Ghee is a good beauty enhancer as well.
+It is a good beauty enhancer as well.
 If you have chapped lips, apply a drop of ghee on them before you sleep.
-In Ayurveda, ghee is used as a moisturising agent by mixing it with water and stirring it.
+In Ayurveda, It is used as a moisturising agent by mixing it with water and stirring it.
 The process is repeated several times before ghee can be used.
 And once made, you can store it for up to six months to use it regularly.
-Here are 5 beuty benefits of ghee you should try out!
+Here are 5 beauty benefits you should try out!

 #5 Melts stubborn fat

 If you have problem areas where fat gets accumulated quickly, consider adding ghee to your diet.
 ‘It has essential amino acids that help mobilize the fat and allow the fat cells to shrink in size,’ explains Rujuta.
 Apart from the above benefits, it is good for people suffering from joint pain.
 It also improves your memory and vision power.
 As ghee has powerful antiviral and antifungal properties, it strengthens the immune system.

 It is considered to be unhealthy because people do not know how much is too much.
 Though it has several benefits, eating unhealthy amounts will only lead to problems.
 ‘Learn to draw the line at two teaspoons of ghee per day.
 ‘Also, remember that it is rich in saturated fat and eating too much can increase your cholesterol levels, affecting the heart,’ says Neha.